15-27 W Hastings rezoning application

 The following questions, as well the justification for asking these as part of this rezoning application, were also submitted as part my comments to the city.
 While the questions might not seem to be completely relevant to the rezoning application, they do help inform an understanding of what could be achieved as a condition of the rezoning application in order for the applicant to align their envisioned development with City policies regarding this property.
 The historic buildings comprising the subject property of this rezoning application includes the 1909-built Buscombe Block (19-27 West Hastings) and the 1913-built Rex Theatre (13-17 West Hastings). - Have any heritage assessment and/or evaluation of either of the two impacted historic buildings been undertaken by the applicant and/or City’s Heritage Planners with Planning, Urban Design and Sustainability?
 If not, why?
 And if so, what were the outcomes and recommendations of these assessments? - Will City Staff have the applicant explain and justify to them how is the demolition of century-old masonry/concrete structures, eliminating their decades of embodied carbon and depositing of their building material in the landfill, sustainable? (refer to “embracing sustainable best practices” in their rezoning rationale booklet). - Has there been any studies completed by the applicant to determine the feasibility of the façade retention of the Buscombe Block? - Has there been any investigation by the applicant to determine the extent of surviving historic exterior architectural features of the Rex Theatre?

-Thomas Crush asked 5 days agoThe developer has provided the following responses:
+Thomas Crush asked about 2 months agoThe developer has provided the following responses:

 • The Buscombe Block and Rex Theatre are not included in the City of Vancouver’s Heritage Register, and a formal heritage assessment was not required.